What Are Precious Metals Exactly

 What Are the Different Forms of Precious Metals

-Many national mints produce investment coins.
-Although nominally issued as legal tender, the face value of these coins as currency is much lower than their value in gold or silver bullion.
-For example, the Canadian mint produces a gold coin (the Maple Leaf) with a face value of $50 containing one troy ounce (31.1035 g) of gold, while this coin is worth approximately $2450 in gold according to the price in 2024.
-The minting of coins by national governments sometimes gives them a certain numismatic value in addition to their precious metal value, as well as certification of their purity.
+A number of national mints produce coins for investment.
+Although nominally issued in the form of legal tender, the currency face value of these coins is substantially lower than their bullion value in gold or silver.
+For example, Canada’s mint has a $50 face value gold coin (the Maple Leaf) composed of one troy ounce (31.1035 g) of gold, while such a coin is worth approximately $2450 in gold according to the 2024 price.
+Coin minting by national governments sometimes gives them an additional numismatic value beyond their precious metal value, as well as purity certification.

 The case of aluminum